B2C Email Marketing: Strategies and Key Differences from B2B Marketing

 6. Optimize for mobile.

 Mobile devices have become so common, people are checking their emails all the time.
 B2C emails absolutely need to be optimized for mobile use.
-Failure to do so can result in lower open rates and conversion rates for your email marketing campaigns...............................
+Failure to do so can result in lower open rates, conversion rates or just send your email marketing campaigns to the email spam folder.

 Email marketing is also a very personal way of reaching your target customers.
 Email marketing works at it’s best when it is personalised, tailored to customer actions so that every communication is relevant to their interest.
 Prioritizing email marketing should be your top strategy as it can drive greater success for your business.
 It also allows improved and greater customer engagement, and retention.